operator-playground-io/Jenkins-operator-tile/tutorials/jenkins-instance-creation-tutorial.md

 jenkins-operator-8876496-xn4jv   1/1     Running             0          109s
 ```

-It may take up to a few minutes until all the resources are created and the cluster is ready for use.
+It may take a few minutes.
+Please wait for all resources to be created and the cluster to be available for use.

 ```
 NAME                             READY   STATUS    RESTARTS   AGE